personalrobotics/OpenChisel/README.md

 An open-source version of the Chisel chunked TSDF library.
 It contains two packages:

 ##open_chisel
 `open_chisel` is an implementation of a generic truncated signed distance field ([TSDF](https://graphics.stanford.edu/papers/volrange/volrange.pdf)) 3D mapping library; based on the Chisel mapping framework developed originally for Google's [Project Tango](https://www.google.com/atap/project-tango/).
-It is a complete re-write of the original mapping system (which is proprietary). `open_chisel` is [chunked and spatially hashed](http://www.graphics.stanford.edu/~niessner/niessner2013hashing.html), making it more memory-efficient than fixed-grid mapping approaches, and more performant than octree-based approaches.
+It is a complete re-write of the original mapping system (which is proprietary). `open_chisel` is chunked and spatially hashed [inspired by this work from Neissner et. al](http://www.graphics.stanford.edu/~niessner/niessner2013hashing.html), making it more memory-efficient than fixed-grid mapping approaches, and more performant than octree-based approaches.
 A technical description of how it works can be found in our [RSS 2015 paper](http://www.roboticsproceedings.org/rss11/p40.pdf).

 This reference implementation does not include any pose estimation.
 Therefore **the pose of the sensor must be provided from an external source**.
 This implementation also *avoids the use of any GPU computing*, which makes it suitable for limited hardware platforms.
 It does not contain any system for rendering/displaying the resulting 3D reconstruction.
 It has been tested on Ubuntu 14.04 in Linux with ROS hydro/indigo.